on-site/guards.js/README.markdown

 associated message at $.guards.defaults.messages.
 Below is a list of all the existing guards with a short description.

+* **allow**: Only values found in the given list are considered valid.
+  Anything else triggers a failure.

+* **disallow**: If the value matches one of the given list, the value is considered invalid.

 * **email**: Empty fields are valid, otherwise it must match a regex to ensure it looks like a valid email address.